alvarobartt/investpy/README.md

 ## Disclaimer

-This Python Package has been made for research purposes in order to fit a needs that Investing.com does not cover, so this package works like an API for Investing.com developed in an altruistic way.
-Conclude that I am not related at all with Investing.com or any similar company, so I contacted Investing.com via mail and they gave me permission to develop this scraper with the condition of mentioning the source where I retrieve the data from.
+This Python Package has been made for research purposes in order to fit a needs that Investing.com does not cover, so this package works like an Application Programming Interface (API) of Investing.com developed in an altruistic way.
+Conclude that this package is not related in any way with Investing.com or any dependant company, the only requirement for developing this package was to mention the source where data is retrieved.

-To clear any doubt if this is legal or not, I will tell you literally what *Enrique from Investing.com Support* answered me when I asked them for permission to develop this scraper: "[...] *thank you for contacting and choosing us (as the reliable source to get the data from)* [...] *you can use and retrieve all the data that Investing.com offers to the users as far as you specify which is the source you get the data from* [...]".